-- (2) A separate record of matters discussed during the suspension of Standing Orders will be made and will be available to the Chair and Members of the Board. - (3) No formal business may be transacted while Standing Orders are suspended. - (4) The Audit & Risk Committee will review every decision to suspend Standing Orders.
+- 3.12.2 A separate record of matters discussed during the suspension of Standing Orders will be made and will be available to the Chair and Members of the Board. - 3.12.3 No formal business may be transacted while Standing Orders are suspended. - 3.12.4 The Audit and Risk Committee will review every decision to suspend Standing Orders.

-3.14 Variation and amendment of Standing Orders
+3.13 Variation and amendment of Standing Orders

-These Standing Orders will not be varied except in the following circumstances:

-- (1) upon a notice of motion under Standing Order 3.5 - (2) upon a recommendation of the Chair or CEO included on the agenda for the meeting - (3) that two thirds of the Board members are present at the meeting where the variation or amendment is being discussed, and that at least half of the Trust's Non-Officer Members vote in favour of the amendment - (4) providing that any variation or amendment does not contravene a statutory provision or direction made by the Secretary of State
+- 3.13.1 These Standing Orders will not be varied except in the following circumstances: - upon a notice of motion under Standing Order 3.5 - upon a recommendation of the Chair or CEO included on the agenda for the meeting - that two thirds of the Board members are present at the meeting where the variation or amendment is being discussed, and that - at least half of the Trust's Non-Officer Members vote in favour of the amendment - providing that any variation or amendment does not contravene a statutory provision or direction made by the Secretary of State

-3.15 Waiver of Standing Orders made by the Secretary of State for Health
+3.14 Waiver of Standing Orders made by the Secretary of state

-(1) Power of the Secretary of State to make waivers

-Under regulation 11(2) of the NHS (Membership and Procedure Regulations SI 1999/2024 ("the Regulations"), there is a power for the Secretary of State to issue waivers if it appears to the Secretary of State in the interests of the health service that the disability in regulation 11 (which prevents a Chair or a Member from taking part in the consideration or discussion of, or voting on any question with respect to, a matter in which he has a pecuniary interest) is removed.
-A waiver has been agreed in line with sub-sections (2) to (4) below.

-(2) Definition of 'Chair' for the purpose of interpreting this waiver:

-For the purposes of paragraph 3.15.3 (below), the "relevant Chair" is - of that Committee

-- (i) at a meeting of the Board, the Chair of that Trust - (ii) at a meeting of a Committee: - a) in a case where the member in question is the Chair of that Committee, the Chair of the Trust - b) in the case of any other member, the Chair
+- 3.14.1 Power of the Secretary of State to make waivers Under regulation 11(2) of the NHS (Membership and Procedure Regulations SI 1999/2024 ("the Regulations"), there is a power for the Secretary of State to issue waivers if it appears to the Secretary of State in the interests of the health service that the disability in regulation 11 (which prevents a Chair or a Member from taking part in the consideration or discussion of, or voting on any question with respect to, a matter in which he has a pecuniary interest) is removed.
+A waiver has been agreed in line with sub-sections 3.14.2 to 3.14.4 below. - 3.14.2 Definition of 'Chair' for the purpose of interpreting this waiver: For the purposes of paragraph 3.14.3 (below), the "relevant Chair" is - at a meeting of the Board, the Chair of that Trust - at a meeting of a Committee: - in a case where the member in question is the Chair of that Committee, the Chair of the Trust - $\circ~$ in the case of any other member, the Chair of that Committee

-(3) Application of waiver:
+3.14.3 Application of waiver